 Virginia Inmate Search

-Virginia inmate records include all official documents containing information about individuals incarcerated in prisons, correctional centers, and jails in the Commonwealth of Virginia.
-Some of these records are identifying personal information while others are administrative records detailing inmates' offender status, location, and release date.
+Virginia inmate records include all official documents containing information about individuals incarcerated in prisons and jails in the Commonwealth of Virginia.
+Generally, these records contain personally-identifying information as well as administrative records detailing inmates' offender status, location, and release date.
 Unless restricted by court order, information in Virginia inmate records are public information per the Virginia Freedom of Information Act.
 They are available upon requesting them from relevant custodians or conducting a Virginia inmate search using their self-service tools.